-I know, that’s not a very moderate view.
+I know, that’s not a very controversial view to some.
 But it’s the straight-up truth.
-OTC pain relievers are almost never necessary and they’re dangerous.
+OTC pain relievers are almost never necessary, and they’re dangerous.
 Don’t use them for teething.

 Natural Teething Remedies That Work (Really)